New Jersey offers legal online gambling websites and mobile apps across multiple verticals.

-New Jersey regulators provide an online self-exclusion form that players can use to quickly block their access to all of New Jersey’s regulated online casinos with a few clicks.
+New Jersey regulators provide an online self-exclusion form that players can use to quickly block access to all of New Jersey’s regulated online casinos.
 You do not have to admit to having a gambling problem to utilize the self-exclusion form, which takes under a minute to complete.

 The game selection at NJ’s legal online casinos is in many ways quite similar to the game selection on the floor of an Atlantic City Casino.
 In all, there are hundreds of games spread across the regulated online gambling sites in NJ, including:

 One thing that is different about the online gaming experience is the stakes involved.
-You can play many games for pennies to quarters (and not the penny games that end up being a few dollars a slot pull – actual pennies), including games like Blackjack where the minimum bet in a land-based casino would usually be at least $5.
+You can play many games for pennies to quarters (and not the penny games that end up being a few dollars a slot pull – actual pennies).
+That includes games like Blackjack where the minimum bet in a land-based casino would usually be at least $5.

 Live Dealer is the latest game variant to reach the NJ online casino market, having debuted in August 2016.
 At its core, the format is an attempt to bridge the gap between online and live gambling.

-The playing devices used to determine game outcomes are real, the dealers are real, but all wagering is handled digitally.
-And just like digitized table games, Live Dealer can be played from any home computer or Android/iOS powered mobile device.
+The playing devices used to determine game outcomes are real, the dealers are real, but all wagering happens digitally.
+And just like digitized table games, Live Dealer can be played from any home computer or Android/iOS-powered mobile device.

-Live Dealer games are streamed in real-time from a live casino studio setting, thus opening the door for players to chat live with dealers (and other players), and even tip them immediately following a favorable result.
+Casinos stream Live Dealer games in real-time from a live casino studio setting.
+This game type opens the door for players to chat live with dealers (and other players), and even tip them immediately following a favorable result.

-To partake in Live Dealer games, simply navigate to the Golden Nugget Casino lobby, click the “Live Dealer” tab and choose a table.
+To partake in Live Dealer games at Golden Nugget, simply navigate to the Golden Nugget Casino lobby, click the “Live Dealer” tab and choose a table.
 If a seat is open, hop right in, and place a wager just as you would at any other online table game.

 More connects than separates the two.
 For example: